-The Programme participates in Erasmus+.
-Its internationalization through organization of international conferences and workshops at the University of Thessaly, collaboration with academic staff from other Universities, as well as the students' and graduates' employment and activities must be improved.
+The internationalization of the Programme through participation in Erasmus+, organization of international conferences and workshops at the University of Thessaly, collaboration with academic staff from other Universities, as well as the students' and graduates' employment and activities are noted.
 Equally important must be the acknowledgment by the quality assurance body of the faculty research activities, sabbatical leaves, and participation in international conferences.
-However, due to economic constraints and beyond the control of the Programme, there is very limited financial support for the faculty's research activities.
+Nevertheless, due to the present economic constraints, there is very limited financial support for the faculty's research activities.

-Principle 1: Quality assurance policy and quality goal setting

-for the postgraduate study programmes of the institution and

-the academic unit
+Principle 1: Quality assurance policy and quality goal setting for the postgraduate study programmes of the institution and the academic unit

 Fully compliant X

 Substantially compliant

 Partially compliant

 Non-compliant